Intervention/docs/validation/v4/rules/bic.md

-# BIC Rule
+---
+title: "BIC Rule"
-## Validate a Business Identifier Code
+subtitle: "Validate a Business Identifier Code"
-Learn how to validate Business Identifier codes with the additional validation rules of Intervention Validation for your Laravel application.
+lead: "Learn how to validate Business Identifier codes with the additional validation rules of Intervention Validation for your Laravel application."
+---

 > public Intervention\Validation\Rules\Bic::__construct()